Ram Dass on Suffering as Grace

 Ram Dass: For most people, when you say that suffering is Grace it seems off the wall to them.
 And we’ve got to deal now with our own suffering and other people’s suffering.
-Because that is certainly a distinction that is very real, because even if we understand the way in which suffering is Grace – that is the way in which it can be a vehicle for awakening – that is fine for us.
-It’s quite a different thing to look at somebody else’s suffering and say it’s Grace.
+That is certainly a distinction that is very real, because even if we understand the way in which suffering is Grace – and the way in which it can be a vehicle for our awakening, it’s quite different to look at somebody else’s suffering and say it’s Grace.
 And Grace is something that an individual can see about their own suffering and then use it to their advantage.
 It is not something that can be a rationalization for allowing another human being to suffer.
 And you have to listen to the level at which another person is suffering.
 And when somebody is hungry you give them food.
 As my guru said, God comes to the hungry person in the form of food.
 You give them food and then when they’ve had their belly filled then they may be interested in questions about God.
-Even though you know from say Buddhist training, or whatever spiritual training you have had, that the root cause of suffering is ignorance about the nature of dharma.
+Even though you know from, say, Buddhist training, or whatever spiritual training you have had, that the root cause of suffering is ignorance about the nature of dharma.
 To give somebody a dharma lecture when they are hungry is just inappropriate methodology in terms of ending suffering.

 Do not say that I’ll depart tomorrow

 because even today I still arrive.

 Look at me: I arrive in every second

 to be a bud on a spring branch,

 to be a tiny bird whose wings are still fragile,

 to be a caterpillar in the heart of a flower,